ktorio/ktor-documentation/topics/server-get-started.md

 Learn how to open, run and test a server application with Ktor.
 </link-summary>

-Welcome to the Get Started guide for Ktor Server!
+Welcome to the Get Started with Ktor Server guide!

 This is the first of a series of tutorials to get you started with building server applications with Ktor.
-You can do the tutorials individually, however, we strongly recommend that you do them in the suggested order:
+You can do each tutorial independently, however, we strongly recommend that you follow the suggested order:

 1. Get started with Ktor Server.
 2. [Create HTTP APIs](creating_http_apis.md).